danielsaidi/StandardActions/Sources/StandardButtons/StandardButtons.docc/StandardButtons.md

 }
 ```

-The code above will render correctly on all major Apple platforms.
-You can use view modifiers and button styles to customize it further.
+The code above will render a regular SwiftUI ``SwiftUI/Button`` on all major Apple platforms.
+You can use view modifiers, as well as button & label styles to customize it further.